VACATION

-Kindly note I will be out of the office office the following dates
+Kindly note I will be out of the country June 15-30!

 Tricky Wedding Invitation Wording - Divorced or Deceased Parents